passport/www.passportjs.org/books/tutorials/google/redirect-back.md

 In the [previous section](../state/), you added session support to the app in order to maintain state when redirecting to Google.
-In this section, you'll add a route that authenticates the user when Google rediects them back to the app.
+In this section, you'll add a route that authenticates the user when Google redirects them back to the app.

 Open `routes/auth.js` and add the following code at line 55, below the `/login/federated/google` route.